tc39/proposal-temporal/README.md

 ### `Temporal.Absolute`

-A `Temporal.Absolute` represents a fixed point in time along the POSIX timeline.
-It does this by internally maintaining a slot for "Nanoseconds since the POSIX-Epoch".
+An `Temporal.Absolute` represents a fixed point in time, without regard to calendar or location.

 See [Temporal.Absolute Documentation](./docs/absolute.md) for more detailed documentation.